dulo-tech/xlog/README.md

     loggerC.Warning("Test warning message.")

     // This doesn't output anything because xlog.WarningLevel was set as the
-    // global default when loggerD was created. loggerD.Debug("Test debug message.")
+    // global default level when loggerD was created. loggerD.Debug("Test debug message.")
 }
 ```